 Tell Me about the Recovery from Tooth Extraction

-Some bleeding and swelling is normal after a tooth extraction, and Dr. Hadad will dress the treatment area with some gauze.
+Some bleeding and swelling is normal after a tooth extraction, and Dr. Hadad and Dr. Wisniewski will dress the treatment area with some gauze.
 For extractions involving larger teeth or minor surgery, she will place a few self-dissolving stitches in the area.